flatiron/viewful/README.md

 If DOM Level 2 Events are available ( such as a browser ! ), the presenter will apply the click event to the button that triggers an alert when the button is clicked.

-In our `button.js` `Presenter` have methods bound into scope.
+Our `button.js` `Presenter` has the following methods bound into scope.

 ### Presenter.$

-querySelectorAll / jQuery selector Polyfill. ( actual version of $ depends on environment )
+A querySelectorAll / jQuery selector Polyfill.
+The actual version of $ depends on what is available in the environment.

+**Server-side**
+å
-  - Server-side will fall back to cheerio ( non-dom based ).
+ - Cheerio ( non-dom based )

-  - Client-side will use jQuery if available, and fall back to whatever selector engine the browser supports
+**Browser**

+  - jQuery if available
+  - Fall back to querySelectorAll if available
+  - Falls back to included Zepto.js

-### Presenter.View
+### Presenter.view

-The Viewful View class associated with this presenter.
-Useful for referencing templates from sibling and child Views.
+The `viewful.View` class associated with the presenter.
+Useful for referencing information about the View.

-## Transforming between different engines

-TODO:

 ## viewful.View options